Need something fixed?

 In accordance with the fitness for habitation act of 2018, you must maintain your property to a habitable standard.
 That means that anything that can affect the health or safety of a tenant must be dealt with.
 This includes:

 It’s important to note that, while in the majority of occasions you will be liable for the repairs of the items listed, you won’t be if the tenant is found to be negligent.
 We recommend getting a full inventory report of your property before tenants move in.
 This will allow you to keep a record of the condition of your home and any changes that occur during a tenant’s stay.
+Don’t forget, you also have the option of a check-out report, which will cross-reference the condition of items in the original inventory, to how they are at the end of a tenancy.

 You might be asking; what is a reasonable time frame to carry out repairs?
 The answer depends.
 It’s all down to the urgency of the issue.
 For instance, if a property’s boiler breaks during the winter period, you should try to fix it within 48 hours and supply a space-heating appliance if necessary.